adoptium/installer/linux/README.md

-# Packaging AdoptOpenJDK for Linux
+# Packaging Temurin for Linux

 ## Prerequisites